Akshay-Singh-Rajput/Akshay-Singh-Rajput/README.md

 <!-- - 🌱 I’m currently learning React Js -->

 - 👀 &nbsp; I’m interested in **learning technical stuffs** and **building real-world applications**
-- 🤝 I’m looking to collaborate on Open Source Projects
+- 🤝 &nbsp; I’m looking to collaborate on Open Source Projects
 - 🌱 &nbsp; All of my projects are available at [My Portfolio](https://akshay-kumar-portfoilo.netlify.app/)
 - 💬 &nbsp; Ask me about **React.Js Javascript**
 - 📫 &nbsp; How to reach me **akshaysinghr98@gmail.com**